spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 for storing and interacting with data stored as key-value pairs (or a dictionary) in the blockchain state.

-The "map" command is very similar to "ignite scaffold list" with the main difference in how values are indexed.
+The "map" command is very similar to "spellshape scaffold list" with the main difference in how values are indexed.
 With "list" values are indexed by an incrementing integer, whereas "list" values are indexed by a user-provided value (or multiple values).

 Let's use the same blog post example:

-  ignite scaffold map post title body
+  spellshape scaffold map post title body

 This command scaffolds a "Post" type and CRUD functionality to create, read, updated, and delete posts.
 However, when creating a new post with your chain's